onebeyond/generator-systemic/generators/app/templates/root/_README.md

 - prod

 ### __routes__
 The component in charge of specifiyng the routes to be exposed by the express component.
+Note that the the express endpoints are secured thanks to [helmet](https://helmetjs.github.io/).

 ### __routes.admin__
 The admin api sub-component in charge of exposing the `/__/manifest` endpoint.